Engine BuildingSwiftune has specialised in developing and building competition A Series engines and transmissions for 50 years with great success

 Competition engines and transmissions

-When only winning is good enough racers beat a path to Swiftune’s door for a brand new engine and transmission.
-Using our long experience every component, from crankshaft to pistons to camshaft profile, is selected to meet your requirements.
+When only winning is good enough, racers beat a path to Swiftune’s door for a brand new engine and transmission.
+Utilising our extensive experience, every component, from crankshaft to pistons to camshaft profile, is selected to meet your requirements.
 You can trust us; we know what gives results.

 CSI distributor fitting instructions